top of page

 Hormonal regulation of blood glucose level and Diabetes mellitus

-• An imbalance in this regulatory system can lead to diabetes mellitus, a chronic condition characterized by prolonged Hyperglycemia.
+• Dysregulation of this system can lead to diabetes mellitus, characterized by prolonged hyperglycemia.

 Hormonal Regulation of Blood Glucose

-• Produced by: Beta cells in the islets of Langerhans within the pancreas.
+• Produced by: Beta cells of the pancreas.

-• Produced by: Alpha cells in the islets of Langerhans within the pancreas.
+• Produced by: Alpha cells of the pancreas.

 Diabetes Mellitus

-Diabetes mellitus encompasses a group of metabolic disorders characterized by high blood sugar levels over a prolonged period, mainly due to issues with insulin secretion or action.
+• Diabetes is a group of disorders characterized by high blood sugar due to insulin dysfunction.

-• Risk Factors: Obesity, physical inactivity, family history of diabetes.
+• Risk Factors: Obesity, sedentary lifestyle, family history.

-• By maintaining blood glucose within target ranges, individuals with diabetes can lead healthy lives and minimize the risk of long-term complications.
+• Effective control allows individuals with diabetes to lead healthy lives and reduce the risk of long-term complication.

 Related Posts